-EXHIBIT C:
+ATTACHMENT C:

-Notification and Communication Procedures for the Countywide Permit Coordination Promam (i.e., Master Permit)
+Notification and Communication Procedures for the Countywide Permit Coordination Program (i.e., Master Permit)

-- 1. Preliminary Pre-Construction Notification: By May 15" of each year the USDA Natural Resources Conservation Service (NRCS) and the Santa Cruz County Resource Conservation District (RCD) will send a written Preliminary Pre-Construction Notification (PCN) to the County Planning Department (attn: Environmental Planning) listing all projects planned for the upcoming construction season.
-The Preliminary PCN will consist of site-specific information for each of the proposed projects for the upcoming construction season.
-This Preliminary PCN will include a cover sheet signed by the NRCS and the RCD certifying that each proposed project meets the criteria to qualify under the Santa Cruz Countywide Permit Coordination Program (i.e. Master Permit).
-At a minimum, the Preliminary PCN shall include the following information for each of that year's proposed projects: - Project identification and location, including location map. - Nature of work and description of project need. - Approved practices to be installed. - Environmental setting surrounding habitat, adjacent land use. - Photos of the project area and immediate surroundings annotated to describe the project area and any applicable site features. - The volume of any proposed grading, including the offsite location to which the fill will be exported (if location is not a municipal landfill), and a valid grading permit (and, if in the coastal zone, a coastal permit) authorizing placement of the fill at the receiving site in such cases.
-Where grading exceeds 2,000 cubic yards, or as otherwise requested by the Planning Director, certification that plans have been designed and signed by a Registered Civil Engineer (RCE) practicing in accordance with the standards of the State of California (to be indicated by marking a checkbox on the PCN form). - The compaction requirements and finished maximum cut and fill slopes, as applicable. - When native vegetation will be removed and revegetation will occur, a visual assessment of dominant native shrubs and trees, approximate species diversity, and approximate coverage. - Information and justification about the plant species to be used for revegetation (checkboxes). - Potential presence of listed species (i.e., indication that CNDDB map has been consulted for species) (checkbox). - Identification of those projects with in-stream work, and those potentially directly or indirectly impacting fish bearing streams4.
+Preliminary Pre-Construction Notification:

+Tier I. The RCD will provide an electronic Pre-Construction Notifications (PCN) for each project to County Planning Department (attn: Environmental Planning) no more frequently than 2 times per year; March 15th and May 15th.
+Tier 1 notifications will include the following information:

+- Project identification and location, including location map. - Nature of work and description of project need. - Approved practices to be installed. - Environmental setting surrounding habitat, adjacent land use. - Photos of the project area and immediate surroundings annotated to describe the project area and any applicable site features. - The volume of any proposed grading, including the offsite location to which the fill will be exported (if location is not a municipal landfill), and a valid grading permit (and, if in the coastal zone, a coastal permit) authorizing placement of the fill at the receiving site in such cases.
+Where grading exceeds 2,000 cubic yards, or as otherwise requested by the Planning Director, certification that plans have been designed and signed by a Registered Civil Engineer (RCE) practicing in accordance with the standards of the State of California (to be indicated by marking a checkbox on the PCN form). - The compaction requirements and finished maximum cut and fill slopes, as applicable. - When native vegetation will be removed and revegetation will occur, a visual assessment of dominant native shrubs and trees, approximate species diversity, and approximate coverage. - Information and justification about the plant species to be used for revegetation (checkboxes). - Potential presence of listed species (i.e., indication that CNDDB map has been consulted for species) (checkbox). - Indication that County archeological and paleontological resources maps have been consulted to determine if the project is located in an area where such resources may be impacted (checkbox); with certification that the NRCS Cultural Resources Coordinator has been notified of any projects potentially impacting archeological resources (checkbox). - If any projects will take place within Coastal Zone, certification that the PCN has been circulated to the California Coastal Commission, Central Coast District office (checkbox). - For projects within the Coastal Zone, certification that the plans for such projects have been circulated to the California Coastal Commission, Central Coast District office (checkbox).
+All such plans should include: